 - How shareholder and board meetings are run

-Bylaws don’t need to be registered in most states, but they need to be kept on company grounds in the event of an investigation or audit.
+Bylaws don’t need to be registered in most states but must be kept on company grounds in case of an investigation or audit.
 In general, most corporations will have both documents.

 When Should I Use a Corporate Bylaws Template?

-You should use a corporate bylaws template if you plan on incorporating your business.
-Most states require that corporations create bylaws, but there’s usually no set criteria or legal requirements for their content.
-However, bylaws do have to address incorporation standards mandated by the state, such as the number of board directors or how bylaws can be amended.
+You should use a corporate bylaws template to incorporate your business.
+Most states require that corporations have bylaws, but there are usually no set criteria or legal requirements for their content.
+However, bylaws do have to address incorporation standards mandated by the state, such as the number of the corporation’s board directors or how bylaws can be amended.

-For example, California has no strict specification for what has to be written in corporate bylaws.
-However, a company incorporated in California with more than three shareholders is required to have at least three directors for its board, which must be noted in the company bylaws.
+For example, California has no strict specifications for what has to be written in corporate bylaws.
+However, a company incorporated in California with more than three shareholders must have at least three directors on its board, which must be noted in the company bylaws.

-Not every state requires corporate bylaws, but it’s recommended you have one prepared in case business interests, financial institutions, or legal authorities want to look into your company’s operations.
+Not every state requires corporate bylaws, but you should have one prepared if business interests, financial institutions, or legal authorities want to look into your company’s operations.

-A company incorporated as a C corporation, or C corp, is taxed separately from its shareholders, but also retains its profits and losses independently.
+A company incorporated as a C corporation or C corp is taxed separately from its shareholders but retains its profits and losses independently.
 The IRS considers the C corp as the default standard for corporations.
-However, other types of business entities also have to produce their own bylaws.
+However, other business entities must also produce their own bylaws.

-While S corporations, or S corps, are different business entities than C corporations, they are subject to the same corporate bylaw requirements.
-Company bylaws for both types of corporations are state-mandated management guidelines that are written to protect the shareholders and the board of directors from liabilities.
+While S corporations, or S corps, are different business entities than C corporations, they are subject to the exact corporate bylaw requirements.
+Company bylaws for both types of corporations are state-mandated management guidelines written to protect the shareholders and the board of directors from liabilities.

 Limited Liability Company (LLC)

 LLCs don’t need to draw up corporate bylaws, but some states require an alternative called an LLC operating agreement.
-Much like bylaws, the document outlines how the LLC is organized and operated, along with the member responsibilities.
+Much like bylaws, the document outlines how the LLC is organized and operated and the members’ responsibilities.
 Despite the difference in name, LLC operating agreements are legally binding documents that protect business owners and interests.

 How to Use a Corporate Bylaws Template

-A properly written corporate bylaws template will address main points common to most corporations, but they do involve more technical terms that are usually included.
+A properly written corporate bylaws template will address the main points common to most corporations, but they involve more technical terms that are usually included.

-Make sure that the following terms are properly covered in your corporate bylaws template:
+Make sure that the following terms are adequately covered in your template:

 1. Incorporated State and Name

 One of the first tasks in incorporating a company is to decide on an available name.
 Many state business filing websites include a free search function where you can check if your desired business name is already taken.
-As corporations have to abide by the laws of the state where they’re incorporated, the location of your corporation is important as well.
+As corporations must abide by the laws of the state where they’re incorporated, your corporation’s location is also essential.

 2. Shareholders, Annual Meeting, and Quorum

-Shareholders are essentially the owners of a corporation, so the details of the annual meeting should be included to facilitate the voting process.
-In addition to a list of stockholders, the bylaws should also outline their voting rights and the quorum (minimum number of members present) necessary to vote on matters.
+Shareholders are essentially a corporation’s owners, so the annual meeting details should be included to facilitate voting.
+In addition to a list of stockholders, the bylaws should outline their voting rights and the quorum (minimum number of members present) necessary to vote on matters.